 Sarah Archer is a writer, critic, and curator.
 She is the author of Midcentury Christmas and she is a contributing editor for American Craft Inquiry, a contributor to Hyperallergic, and columnist for the Magazine Antiques online.
 Check out Sarah Archer’s piece.

 Tedi Asher is the neuroscience researcher at the Peabody Essex Museum.
 A Harvard Medical School doctoral graduate, she is the first neuroscientist to join the staff of an art museum.
 At PEM, Asher helps to inform exhibition design strategy by analyzing emerging neuroscientific findings and proposing recommendations to increase engagement and visitor impact.
+Check out Tedi Asher’s piece on how play has the power to heal.

 Chris Bachelder is the author of the novels Bear v.
 Shark, U.S.!, Abbott Awaits, and The Throwback Special, which was a finalist for the 2016 National Book Award for fiction.
 He is a frequent contributor to McSweeney’s and The Believer, and currently teaches creative writing at the University of Cincinnati.
 Check out Chris Bachelder’s story.